How Doing the Things Most Uncomfortable Leads to Success

 The Human Race: How Humans Can Survive in the Robotic Age

-Scott’s second feature book The Human Race: How Humans Can Survive in the Robotic Age is scheduled to come out in 2018.
-Scott explores the imminent net job loss from artificial intelligence, robotics, and the Fourth Industrial Revolution and its impact on income inequality and rise in populism and nationalism that are sweeping across the globe.
-He explores the advantages and disadvantages of basic universal income.
+Scott’s second feature book The Human Race: How Humans Can Survive in the Robotic Age is scheduled to come out in late 2018/ early 2019.
+Scott explores the imminent net job loss from artificial intelligence, robotics and the Fourth Industrial Revolution and its impact on income inequality and rise in populism and nationalism that are sweeping across the globe.

 BARNES & NOBLE